hashicorp/terraform-provider-kubernetes/website/docs/r/replication_controller.html.markdown

 #### Arguments

 * `name` - (Required) Name of the referent.
-More info: http://kubernetes.io/docs/user-guide/identifiers#names
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/identifiers#names)

 ### `iscsi`

 #### Arguments

 * `fs_type` - (Optional) Filesystem type of the volume that you want to mount.
 Tip: Ensure that the filesystem type is supported by the host operating system.
 Examples: "ext4", "xfs", "ntfs".
 Implicitly inferred to be "ext4" if unspecified.
-More info: http://kubernetes.io/docs/user-guide/volumes#iscsi
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/volumes#iscsi)
 * `iqn` - (Required) Target iSCSI Qualified Name.
 * `iscsi_interface` - (Optional) iSCSI interface name that uses an iSCSI transport.
 Defaults to 'default' (tcp).
 * `lun` - (Optional) iSCSI target lun number.